 Democracy is humankind's best invention ever.
 See my TEDx talk for the reasoning behind that claim.

 We now have the opportunity to take the democratic revolution a step further, and that is, as I said, not just countries, but how we govern organizations and companies as well.

 The next model I think will be global communities.

 It may be a little more loosely composed communities, such as the researchers working together across national borders to fight the coronavirus, even though their governments do not.
 Or more tight communities, such as the Warp Institute and Premium Supporters, where you actively join a group that has values and a direction you support.

 There will not be only one kind of community model, but thousands of different ones.
 In Warp's case, it is optimistic, future-oriented people who want progress to accelerate.

-We at Warp and WIP, you who read this, belong to the pioneers who together will experiment with how to make decisions in such a community.
+We at Warp and Premium Supporters, you who read this, belong to the pioneers who together will experiment with how to make decisions in such a community.

 We will certainly make some mistakes, but if we think independently and at the same time use our collective intelligence, we will make more right decisions and jointly build a community with a great positive impact on the future of humanity.

 By becoming a premium supporter, you help in the creation and sharing of fact-based optimistic news all over the world.